nileshchilka1/AutoEnsembler/README.md

 ![Screenshot1](https://github.com/nileshchilka1/AutoEnsembler/blob/master/Screenshot%202.png)

-   As you can see I passed 'FN' as parameter to optimize, to optimizing the 'FN' as you can see below.
+   As you can see I passed 'FP' as parameter to optimize, to optimizing the 'FP' as you can see below.
-   Note:- Here 'FN' is optimized with respect to validation data and You may think how it is optimized. while ensembling, you may get multiple same accuracy models, from that it will least select least 'FN'/'FP' as you specified
+   Note:- Here 'FP' is optimized with respect to validation data and on your test data it will be more or less equal.
+   You may think how it is optimized. while ensembling, you may get multiple same accuracy models, from that it will least select least 'FN'/'FP' as you specified

 ![Screenshot1](https://github.com/nileshchilka1/AutoEnsembler/blob/master/Screenshot%203.png)